 L. cylindracea is a short plant, growing only to 24 inches high on smooth erect leafy stems.
 Stems may branch near the top.

-The floral array is spike that has only a few heads, clustered near the top of the stem, or just a single terminal head, each on a one inch long stalk.
+The floral array is spike that has only a few heads, clustered near the top of the stem, each on a one inch long stalk, or just a single terminal head.

-Flowers: Flower heads are about 1 inch wide and hold 10 to 35 florets which have a pinkish purple corollas with funnelform throats, without hair on the inside but there may be fine hair on the corolla lobes which reflex outward.
-The stamens are not exserted but the style is long, exerted and deeply bifurcated.
-The phyllaries of the flower head are in 5 to 7 series, the outer series ovate-triangular grading to broadly oblong on the inners.
+Flowers: Flower heads are about 1 inch wide and hold 10 to 35 florets which have a pinkish purple corollas with funnelform throats, without hair on the inside but there may be fine hair on the outside of the corolla lobes which reflex outward.
+The 5 stamens tightly surround the style but are not exserted from the throat but the style is long, exserted and deeply bifurcated.
+The phyllaries around the outside of the flower head are in 5 to 7 series, the outer series ovate-triangular grading to broadly oblong on the inners.
 Tips are broadly rounded to pointed.
 These are usually without hair but may have whitish margins.
 Sometimes they become deep purplish on the inner series, other times on the same plant they will remain greenish - all as shown below.
 All but the base series are longer than wide.
 The length and number of the phyllaries of this species create an identifiable smooth flower head.

 Seed: Fertile flowers produce a dry seed (a cypsela), 5 to 7 mm long, that has bristly hair attached for wind dispersion.
 Seeds require 60 days of cold stratification for germination.

 Habitat: This species of Liatris prefers full sun in well drained soil with dry to moderate moisture conditions (dry-mesic to dry).
 In the wild it will be found on bluffs, limestone outcrops and barrens.
 Long-tongued bees and butterflies will visit these plants.
 It grows from a globose corm-like structure with fibrous roots.
 It will bloom in August if an early spring, otherwise early September.